game-dev-kit/Codeless3D/docs/index.md

-# 3D scene builder
+# Codeless3D

 ## Description

-This repository contains the source code for a tool kit regarding the creation of 3D scenes.
+This repository contains the source code for a tool kit regarding the creation of 3D scenes, without writing code.

 ## Repository